 This course introduces students to experimental design and the scientific method within the context of the science of psychology.
 Scales of measurement, validity, and reliability will be discussed with regard to choosing types of research designs (e.g., between-subjects., nonexperimental, etc.).
 Focus is primarily on quantitative designs and methods for studying human performance and behavior.
 The importance of ethical guidelines, the IRB process, peer-review, and avoiding bias will be explored.
-Student will learn basics of the APA writing style.
 Fall.
+Spring.